Rights of the mother

 Is the biological father the only person who can be legally recognized as the father?

 The short answer is no, a man other than the biological father may be legally designated as the father of the child.
-But determining legal paternity can be a complicated problem which attempts to find clarity in circumstances which range from the straightforward to the extremely complicated.
-Making this determination in a paternity suit often involves heated arguments on both sides and the legal standard for paternity varies from state to state.
+But determining legal paternity can be a complicated problem without proper legal guidance.
+A paternity suit often involves heated arguments on both sides and the legal standard for paternity varies from state to state.
 While we'll cover the basics below, you should investigate your state's laws in order to make an informed determination about your situation.

 There are several legal classifications of fathers, and once established, paternity is difficult to change and unless there is a private agreement between the father and mother to the contrary, fathers are obligated to pay child support.